-The biggest gripe that I have with VR is how limited it feels to be stuck in one room.
-If I want to explore a game environment, that means I need to use artificial motion on my thumbsticks.
-And that feels more like I’m sliding around on a conveyor belt than exploring a virtual environment.
+The biggest gripe that we have with VR is how limited it feels to be stuck in one room.
+If you want to explore a game environment, that means you need to use artificial motion on your thumbsticks.
+And that feels more like you’re sliding around on a conveyor belt than exploring a virtual environment.

 Here’s how to get Natural Locomotion set up in a game.

 - First, go to the Software section of your Steam apps.

 - Next, go to the left side of the screen where your Software library is shown, and activate Natural Locomotion before entering any of your games.

 - Let’s choose The Elder Scrolls V: Skyrim VR as the game we’d like to play.
 Next, hit the “Start selected profile” button.
 You can find the complete list of Natural Locomotion-friendly VR games on the front of its Steam store page.

 - Read the instructions and run the game.

 But what if you want to configure the settings to your taste?